benjacoblee/blog/_posts/2020-09-04-a-bit-about-binary-and-bitwise-operators.md

     11111111

 Additionally, binary electronics either have a current, or they don't.
 Assuming we used a base-3 system - each transistor would need to be able to interpret a range of values representing "some" (or, 0, 1 and 2).
-At some point, electronics degrade; a component may be unable to transmit the required modulation to produce a "2", and our logic gates stop working as intended.
+At some point, electronics degrade; a component may be unable to transmit the required power to produce a "2", and our logic gates stop working as intended.
 And that's what we don't use base-10 - a base-10 system would need to be able to reflect 10 different states!

 **Binary and ASCII**